freenas/freenas-docs/userguide/plugins.rst

 Click |ui-options| and :guilabel:`Install` for the desired plugin.
 Set :guilabel:`DHCP` to automatically configure IP settings, or manually enter an IPv4 or IPv6 address.
-Click :guilabel:`Save`.
+Click :guilabel:`SAVE`.
 In the example shown in :numref:`Figure %s <installing_plugin_fig>`, Plex Media Server is selected for installation.